1jour1vin

 Wine rated (2023 guide) 94/100

-I like the tannic tension of this wine with its aromas and flavors of berries, dried meat, and spices.
-It is medium-bodied, firm, and bright.
+I love the tannic structure of this wine, with its aromas and flavors of berries, dried meat, and spices.
+It is medium-bodied, firm, and vibrant.
 Juicy finish.
 Beautiful texture on the palate.
 Lively.
 Grenache, Shiraz, and Mataro.
-Drink now or hold.
+Drink now or cellar.

 Loading...